AMDResearch/intelliperf/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

+> [!IMPORTANT]
+> This project is intended for research purposes only and is provided by AMD Research and Advanced Development team.
+This is not a product.
+Use it at your own risk and discretion.

 ![Maestro](./images/maestro.png)

 ## Overview

 **Maestro** is a tool that reports and optimizes performance bottlenecks in an automated workflow.
 Given a target application, our tool generates kernel report cards containing performance metrics and their source code object alongside suggestions for code improvements.
-Maestro orchestrates existing Omni-tools such as [rocprofiler-compute](https://github.com/ROCm/rocprofiler-compute), and [guided-tuning](https://github.com/AMDResearch/guided-tuning) in addition to new ones like _Accordo_ for correctness validation and [nexus](https://github.com/AMDResearch/nexus) for code object back to source code mapping.
+Maestro orchestrates existing Omni-tools such as [rocprofiler-compute](https://github.com/ROCm/rocprofiler-compute), and [guided-tuning](./external/guided-tuning/) in addition to new ones like [_Accordo_](src/accordo/) for correctness validation and [nexus](https://github.com/AMDResearch/nexus) for code object back to source code mapping.

 ### Key Features